 Installation & Initial Configuration

 Do you only want to use a VPN on your computer, or your smartphone?
 Did you think about installing a VPN on a router, and protecting your entire household?
 Here’s what you need to know.

 - Betternet: Betternet, on the other hand, proved to be a real pain.
 When you go to their site, they only really mention the free service.
-You are only made aware of the premium option once you actually have the client installed and run it for the first time.
-It is from there that you can pay to become a premium user.
-Then, you have to wait for an activation email before the client can be switched to the premium mode.
+You are only made aware of the premium option once you actually have the client installed and run for the first time.
+Then, you have to wait for an activation email before the client can be switched to the premium model.
 This proved to be a major hassle since, for some reason, the emails just weren’t coming.
 The codes are only valid for two hours, but like clockwork, they arrived after they had already expired.
 The whole experience sucked.